PauloMigAlmeida/PauloMigAlmeida/README.md

 👯 **Looking to collaborate on** Any AWS-related subjects (I'm a former Solutions Architect @ AWS)

 📫 **How to reach me:** https://twitter.com/PauloMigAlmeida

+### Meaningful open source contributions:
+* Added support for most of the GitHub Marketplace && Github App APIs to the https://github.com/hub4j/github-api.
+Currently used at Jenkins integration with GiHub.
+* Created the first AWS Lambda runtime for C lang (C11).
+This provides negligible cold-start overhead (single digit millisecond).

 ### Statistics